Wising up to winter in your caravan

 There’s plenty you can do to take care of your touring caravan in winter, whether you’re on the road or laying it up in storage.

 After our recent poll on winter caravanning accessories, here we take a look at 10 products to give your tourer some winter protection or to make your travels more comfortable.
+See also our article on accessories for cold weather caravanning,

 Star Player #1